devlifeX/comment-link-rel-manager/README.md

 *   Every function has Comment  for more readibility
 *   Use comments_array hook for improving performance insted of signle hook
 *   Multilanguage
-*   Support custom role, so you feel free to add yours
+*   Support custom role, so you can feel free to add your role

 ## Installation
 This section describes how to install the plugin and get it working.